 Board and Sub Committees

-The LBMA Board was restructured in 2016 to bring independence and strengthen decision making capability including the appointment of two independent NEDS.
+LBMA’s Board was restructured in 2016 to bring independence and strengthen decision making capability, including the appointment of two independent non-executive directors.

 The new Board structure has been seamlessly implemented throughout the year and extensive changes have been made to improve governance.
-The restructure promotes and evidences the LBMA's core values of trust, integrity and leadership.
+The restructure promotes and evidences LBMA's core values of leadership, trust and integrity.

 - Dr Paul Fisher, LBMA Chairman

 After a 10 year academic career, Dr Paul Fisher was a senior figure at the Bank of England for 26 years, retiring at the end of July 2016.
 He was a member of the Monetary Policy Committee, the interim Financial Policy Committee and the PRA Board.
 During the Great Financial Crisis he worked in the Markets Area of the Bank, from March 2009 as Executive Director responsible, amongst other things, for the Bank’s programme of asset purchases for quantitative easing.
 In June 2014 he was appointed Deputy Head of the Prudential Regulation Authority.
 Previously, from 2002, he ran the Bank’s Foreign Exchange Division where he had a constructive relationship with the LBMA and developed a working knowledge of the bullion market.

 Since leaving the Bank he has been working on Climate Change and Sustainability in the financial sector, including afor the EC.
 He has also been writing on matters of financial stability, policy co-ordination and governance, competition policy, supervision and regulation.